tiozo/FCJ-AWS-Study/AWS Study/AWS Relational Database Service/AWS Relational Database Service.md

 ### What is [[Amazon Aurora]] ?

-ideal for large organizations and enterprises
+ideal for large organizations and enterprises.
+High availability.
+Excellent for managing large amounts of data.
+It is five times faster than a MySQL database.
+It is three times faster than a PostGreSQL database.